Order Picking in the Warehouse

-As the order picking process involves significant cost and can affect customer satisfaction levels, there have been increasing numbers of process improvements proposed to help companies with this supply chain issue.
+Order picking is the process of finding and extracting products from a warehouse to fulfill customer orders.
+Since the order picking process involves significant cost and can affect customer satisfaction levels, there has been an increasing number of improvements proposed to help companies with this supply chain issue.

 Solutions For Order Picking